Moebits/youtube.ts/readme.md

   /*You can find channels by URL or search query. youtube.com/username, /c/username and /user/username links also work.
-  The http and www parts can be omitted.*/ const channel = await youtube.channels.get("https://www.youtube.com/channel/UC8qU4aFe81jzG1attsyQ5wQ") const channelByCustomURL = await youtube.channels.get("https://www.youtube.com/c/tenpi") const channelByQuery = await youtube.channels.get("tenpi")
+  The http and www parts can be omitted.*/ const channel = await youtube.channels.get("https://www.youtube.com/channel/UC8qU4aFe81jzG1attsyQ5wQ") const channelByCustomURL = await youtube.channels.get("https://www.youtube.com/c/mychannel") const channelByQuery = await youtube.channels.get("mychannel")

   /*Searching is simple, but beware as it uses 100 quota.
 Important parameters are q (query) and maxResults.*/ const channelSearch = await youtube.channels.search({q: "cool channels", maxResults: 10})

-  /*You can get the comments in the discussion tab, or all comments in all videos on the channel.*/ const discussionComments = await youtube.channels.comments("tenpi") const allComments = await youtube.channels.allComments("tenpi")
+  /*You can get the comments in the discussion tab, or all comments in all videos on the channel.*/ const discussionComments = await youtube.channels.comments("mychannel") const allComments = await youtube.channels.allComments("mychannel")

   /*If the channel has their subscriptions set to public, you can also retrieve them all.*/ const subscriptions = await youtube.channel.subscriptions("some channel")